Twixes/somsiad/README.md

 `$ tar -xvf somsiad-<version>.tar.gz`
 `$ cd somsiad-<version>`

+4. In the root directory copy file `.sample.env` as `.env` and complete that `.env` with settings according to the template.

+5. Create a docker machine (in this example we'll use the default machine (`default`):
+`$ docker-machine create`

-3. Run the bot:
+6. Run the bot:
-`$ ./run.sh`
+`$ docker-compose up`
-Or if you have `screen` installed:
-`$ screen -S somsiad ./run.sh`
+This first time may take a while as everything must be set up from nothing, luckily after that launching will be almost istant.

-4. Invite Somsiad to servers with the link provided in the console upon launch.
+7. Invite Somsiad to servers with the link provided in the console upon launch.
+If you want to switch the bot to running in the background, use combination `Ctrl + P` + `Ctrl + Q` or just run `docker-compose up` with option `-d`.

 ## License